In times of financial or loan repayment difficulties due to unforeseen hardship, how can HSBC help?

 - A postponement of loan repayments during an agreed period.
 (Should you decide to apply for this option, the loan balance outstanding and future loan repayments will increase due to the interest accrued during the repayment postponement period being added to your loan(s) on expiry of the hardship period) or

 What Information will I need to provide?

-As part of our assessment process we will need you to complete a Customer Hardship application form.
-To recieve a copy of the Hardship Application form please contact your HSBC Relationship Manager.
+As part of our assessment process we will need you to complete a Financial Assistance Application form.
+To receive a copy of the Financial Assistance Application form please contact your HSBC Relationship Manager.
 This will help us to understand: